 |U3194||Let's Do the Razzle Dazzle (Ted Daniels)||Abco G105, Wolf 120.298 [CD], P-Vine [J] PCD 18531|

 The Rip-Chords were a doowop group from the South Side.
-They had previously recorded for Vee-Jay on June 8, 1955, with backing from an Al Smith group.
+As the Knights of Rhythm, they had recorded for Vee-Jay on June 8, 1955, with backing from an Al Smith group.
 However, it quickly became apparent that Vee-Jay just wanted Leon Arnold's songs.
 The June 8 session had been shared with the El Dorados, and on October 21, 1955, Vee-Jay brought them but not the Knights into the studio to record "I'll Be Forever Loving You."
 The Knights' version from June 8 was left in the can; the El Dorados' version, recorded on October 21, 1955, was a big hit for the rival group.

 After the El Dorados' version was released, the Knights left Vee-Jay and, in commemoration of the way they had been treated, changed their name to the Rip-Chords.
 Our personnel for the Rip-Chords comes from Robert Pruter's book Doowop: The Chicago Scene.

 Note the composing credit to the producer on this session.

 One of the tenor saxophonists—Lucius Washington to our ears—takes a solo on "Razzle Dazzle."